PaperpixelStudio/WPHooks/README.md

-### Easier module creation with WPModuleFactory
+### Easier module creation with WPModuleLoader

-You can use `WPModuleFactory` to instantiate your modules easily :
+You can use `WPModuleLoader` to instantiate your modules easily :

 ```php
 // functions.php